2005 photo essays

 The Aichi Pavilion Seto explains the reasons why the main Expo site was moved from Seto to Nagakute during the planning process.
 The main show of the pavilion, the Forest Theater tells this story through presenting movies from the construction and close-up video images of the forest fauna.
-The movie is not bad (nice visual style), but it is interspersed with a rather kitschy opera performance: the chorus goes like "silva viva est" - congratulations, creative department.
+The movie is not bad (nice visual style), but it is interspersed with a rather kitschy opera performance.

 After you exit the show, you enter the Bug Gallery, which displays exhibits of insects created out of everyday objects by around 10.000 children of Aichi prefecture - quite impressive.
 Another special exhibit is a 20m tall Konara tree that had to be cut down during the construction, but was transplanted inside the pavilion and kind of became the symbol of the eco-activities in the Seto Area.
 Quite interestingly, a weekly on-line "Konara Diary" is kept by the staff (in Japanese and remarkably good English translation) that includes some general information and various events.